WordPress is a brand that lives what it promises

 But no, just like all of their other brand behaviours, they were incredibly simple to use.

-At 10.49 am I filled in the form, making it clear I as a bit embarrassed that you can see here.
+At 10.49 am I filled in the form, making it clear I was a bit embarrassed that you can see here.
 Even this is more nicely worded than almost any customer service contact form you have ever seen.

 13 minutes later, the very clever Hanni, replied back, having already sorted it, using the exact language you will find almost anywhere else throughout the WordPress site.